-Not only do our lawyers enjoy national and local reputations, our lawyers are known in the community in many ways, including as hospice volunteers.
+Not only do our lawyers enjoy national and local reputations, our lawyers are known in the community, including as hospice volunteers.
 With this specialized training, our lawyers are effective partners and advocates for individuals who either face or are on the brink of medical transition or crisis.

 As our partner, clients will have an active role in the process by participating in decision making and sharing information about real estate, business interests, insurance, bank and investment accounts, and retirement accounts.
-After estate planning documents are signed, the firm provides clients with detailed funding recommendations and instructions.
-These instructions enable clients to take the necessary steps to title assets into their trusts.
+After estate planning documents are signed, the firm works hard to instruct clients on funding their trusts.
+The firm’s instruction enables the client to take the necessary steps to title assets into trust.
 Remember, a functioning trust is a trust that is funded!